Hiranyaloka/mt-plugin-moredata/README.markdown

 Requires the Text::CSV module.
 As of version 0.60, the `Text::CSV` module is bundled into extlib.
 Of course you will enjoy a considerable speed increase if your system has the Text::CSV_XS module installed.

 ## CHANGELOG ##
+- version 0.7  MoreData no longer breaks the Custom Fields plugin.
 - version 0.6  Add the MoreDataBlog tag and respective plugin configuration field.
 Also bundled Text::CSV in extlib.
 - version 0.5: Add the MoreData custom field and improve documentation and examples.
 - version 0.4: Collects multiple instances of same-named data sets from within a larger dataset.
 Also ignores blank lines in a hash datastring.